What is Abstinence?

 How effective is Abstinence?

-- Abstinence may encourage people to build relationships in other ways – there are ways to be intimate with someone that don’t involve sexual activity.
+- Abstinence may encourage people to build relationships and connect more in ways that don’t involve sexual activity

-- Choosing abstinence does not mean that your sex drive (libido) goes away and you may need to find other ways to redirect your sexual energy.
+- Choosing abstinence does not mean that your desire for sexual activity goes away